Nutrition and Foods BS

 Career Opportunities

-• Sports Dietitians work with professional sports teams, Olympic and/or university and college teams.
-They provide team and individual nutrition counseling, establish fueling stations, work with food service industry during travel, etc.
+• Sports Dietitians work with professional sports teams and Olympic and/or university and college teams.
+They provide team and individual nutrition counseling, establish fueling stations, work with the food service industry during travel, etc.

 • Consultant Dietitians are independent business people who work as consultants to sports teams, nursing homes, corporations, etc.